wraith-wireless/wraith/README.md

 suitable for collecting and analyzing the 802.11 environment over a period of time (without implementing a custom interface).

-Wraith is an attempt to develop a toolsuite that ease the collection, collation and analysis of temporal 802.11 data in order to provide administrators with the ability to view their networks from a bird's eye view and drill down as necessary to single device.
+Wraith is an attempt to develop a toolsuite that eases the collection, collation and analysis of temporal 802.11 data in order to provide administrators with the ability to view their networks from a bird's eye view and drill down as necessary to a single device.

 Once the reconnaissance and collection development is stable, assault plug-ins will be developed to aid WLAN administrators in the security testing of their networks.

 ## 2. REQUIREMENTS:
  * linux (preferred 3.x kernel, tested on 3.13.0-43)